vaalisaran/vaalisaran/README.md

 - 👋 Hi, I’m saran
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning BE.
-CSE
+CSE at NSCET.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on 2029
 - 📫 How to reach me saran3031@gmail.com

 <!---